Heavy (Linkin Park song): Live performances

 The song was performed live on the day of the single's release via Facebook as a "stripped down", acoustic version with Shinoda on piano, Delson on guitar, and Bennington and Kiiara on vocals, along with a similar performance of past singles "Burn It Down" and "Crawling".
 The entire band with Kiiara then performed the song live together on The Late Late Show with James Corden on February 27, 2017.
 It was also performed with the entire band during ECHO Music Awards in Germany on April 6, 2017.

 "Heavy" was performed by the remaining members of Linkin Park with guests Kiiara and Julia Michaels during the 'Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington' tribute concert on October 27, 2017.

 Music video

 The music video starts with Chester Bennington and Kiiara grappling with doubles of themselves, with Kiiara's double lingering while Bennington begins to fight with his.
 Eventually, Bennington leaves his house to attend his support group.
 During discussions, he gets into a confrontation with one of the group members, while Kiiara is shown watching them from the under the brim of her hoodie.
 Bennington leaves in a fury and enters a bathroom.
 In the bathroom, he engages in a fist fight with his double.
 Then Kiiara is shown entering the same bathroom where Bennington is shown pushed by his demon to the wall and falls down and is caught by Kiiara.
 The video ends with the two sitting together, Kiiara putting her hand onto Bennington's shoulder.

-As of May 2022, the song has 185 million views on YouTube.